South Texas Nuclear Generating Station: Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at South Texas was 1 in 158,730, according to an NRC study published in August 2010.

 Reactor data

-The South Texas Generating Station consists of two operational reactors, two additional are planned.
+The South Texas Generating Station consists of two operational reactors.
+A two reactor expansion (Unit 3 and Unit 4) was planned but later cancelled.